robertkanejr/robertkanejr/README.md

 - 🌱 I’m currently learning **AWS and GraphQL.**

-- 💬 Ask me about **anything related to the JavaScript ecosystem - TypeScript, React, Next.js, Node.js are my specialties.**
+- 💬 Ask me about **anything related to the JavaScript ecosystem - My areas of expertise are TypeScript, React, Next.js, and Node.js.**

 - 📫 How to reach me: **Email me at bobkane.dev@gmail.com or message me on [LinkedIn](https://www.linkedin.com/in/robertkanejr/).**

-- ⚡ Fun fact **I'm also a music aficionado and DJ - contact me for your next event!**
+- ⚡ Fun fact **I'm also a music aficionado and DJ - ask me anything music related or contact me to play your next event!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">